SteveSmith16384/splitscreenfps_libgdx/README.md

 * F1 - Toggle full Screen
 * F2 - Toggle full screen but still windowed (required if you want to record the screen using Windows)

 ## Notes for other Developers
-* Development is the cutting edge but possibly broken branch.
+* Development branch is the cutting edge but possibly broken branch.
 Master is the most stable but out of date.
 * Gradle is a real pain to work with.
 However, if you have trouble loading this project, I used Gradle v4.10.3.
+* The file Settings.java contains various settings that determine what game mode the game starts in.

 ## Licence